qualityshepherd/brine/assets/posts/southern_coast.md

 1. **Four Leaf Clover Field** A field of ONLY four leaf clovers... finding a THREE leaf clover brings the bearer luck.

 1. **Aware Wolf** Buzzards circle a half-eaten goat wearing a silver bell (6s).
-Nearby, a naked slender man with dark curly hair sleeps in a thicket, his body splattered with blood'. **Zander** (`Friendly, Haunted`) will claim to be searching for a lost dog.
+Nearby, a naked slender man with dark curly hair sleeps in a thicket, his body splattered with blood'. **Zander** (`Accommodating, Haunted`) will claim to be searching for a lost dog.
 His pack only hunts at night.
 He speaks to a dead friend.

 6. **Fare Fight** A copper-skinned warrior named **Lunara** (`Warrior, Proud, Suffers No Fools`) is fighting three armored traders; her broken spear lodged in one traders' shoulder, she now wields daggers. _Wandering hands were NOT part of the fare_.
 The traders' wagon is smoking and will soon go up in flames.
 Within the wagon are 300s of pelts and two casks of fine wine (200s).